maxeyz/portfolio/README.md

 - **About**
   - This is my first attempt on making my own game engine using OpenGL.
 I began this project during my 2nd year at LTU where I developed the rendering pipeline including shaders, lighting, OBJ/GLTF loading, and different rendering techniques.
 There is still some work to do with the rendering, but I'm planning to then move on to implementing physics which I have some experience in as I have a separate physics engine I've been working on.

     The bulk of the code can be found inside the "/.engine/render" and "/.engine/core" folder.
 Shaders are located in "/.assets/shader".
-Link to the repo: https://github.com/maxeyz/OpenGL_Engine
+Link to the repo: [Game Engine Link](https://github.com/maxeyz/OpenGL_Engine)